 Consider these talking points for your boss:

 - We are committed to being a strategic value-add to this company.
 We acknowledge that a key part of this will lie in measuring our performance and contribution to strategic goals.

 - To that end, we plan to adopt a modern matter management system that will allow us to:

-- Better monitor our spending to stay on track for this year’s budget and build better budgets in the future;
+- Better monitor our legal spending to stay on track for this year’s budget and build better budgets in the future

-- Access the metrics behind our work to help us forecast potential problems and assess our work by risk profile and strategic value; and
+- Access legal data and metrics behind our work to help us forecast potential problems and assess our work by risk profile and strategic value

-- Extract the highest return possible from our technology investments
+- Extract the highest return possible from our legal technology investments

-- With this system, we can show you – in seconds – our most high-risk matters and the specific ways we are advancing the priorities set forth by you and the board.
+- With this platform, we can show you – in seconds – our most high-risk matters and the specific ways we are advancing the priorities set forth by you and the board.

 - In fact, we can create a custom report that addresses our risk, strategy and budget for you.

 This sounds like a big promise because it is.
 However, it is possible.

 Xakia - matter management software for legal departments